Ryazan: Ryazan Incident

 In 1999 a group of allegedly plain-clothes FSB officers attempted to blow up a building on the East side of the city.
 The event is known as the Ryazan Incident.

 2000s

 Today, the crime rate in Ryazan is one of the lowest among the cities of the Central Federal District according to the Russian Interior Ministry.
-In the first six-months of 2012, 579.6 crimes were reported per hundred-thousand people, almost half the Central Federal District average of 839 reported crimes per hundred-thousand people.
-The low crime rate in Ryazan is often attributed to increased number of police patrols, high number of military schools, and voluntary militias headquarters distributed throughout the city's districts.
+In the first six-months of 2012, 579,6 crimes were reported per 100 000 people, almost half the Central Federal District average of 839 reported crimes per 100 000 people.
+The low crime rate in Ryazan is often attributed to an increased number of police patrols, a high number of military schools, and voluntary militias headquarters distributed throughout the city's districts.